swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 After running this with your desired username, the directory `wallet/<username>` should have been created and have the public and private key pair.

-## Interact with the Hello World Chaincode
+## Interact with the chaincode using the Node SDK
-**NOTE** Currently the invoke and query script assumes your chaincode is named `helloworld_test` and it has been instantiated on `mychannel`.

-1. Ensure you have all the node modueles
+1. Ensure you have all the node modules
 ```
-npm Install
+npm install
 ```

 1. Query the asset you stored previously
 ```
-node query.js <username> retrieveAsset asset1
+node query.js <username> mychannel helloworld_test retrieveAsset asset1
 ```
 The response should look similar to what you saw above when you queried using the peer cli.